-THE ULTIMATE goal of the climate treaty to which the Kyoto protocol is attached is stabilizing atmospheric concentrations of greenhouse gases at levels that will avoid "danger" to economies and ecosystems.
+The ultimate goal of the climate treaty to which the Kyoto protocol is attached is stabilizing atmospheric concentrations of greenhouse gases at levels that will avoid "danger" to economies and ecosystems.
 No one knows what the appropriate levels might be, or even if the implicit notion of a sharp line between danger and safety makes sense.
 The nature of the potential task can be explored, however, by studying an EU recommendation that countries stabilize the amount of carbon dioxide in the atmosphere at roughly twice preindustrial levels, in the long run.
 Doing this would slow climate change but, according to most climate models, not stop it.
 For the middle range of MIT model forecasts, following the IPCC path to stabilization at the EU target would lower projected warming between now and 2100 by only about 30 percent, although it would produce a larger percentage reduction in the following century.

 Following this EU recommendation would require very sharp cuts in global carbon dioxide emissions, however, and the current signatories to the Kyoto protocol could not do the job by themselves.
-If the nonparticipating nations were to accept no restrictions, net emissions by participating nations would somehow have to become negative by around the middle of the next century.
-Even a total ban on use of fossil fuels by all industrialized countries would not reach the target.
+If the nonparticipating nations were to accept no restrictions, net emissions by participating nations would somehow have to become negative by around the middle of the next century!
+Even a total ban on all use of fossil fuels by all industrialized countries would not reach the target.

-Of course, if the nations currently participating in Kyoto reduce their emissions, other nations might also eventually agree to lower theirs.
+Of course, if the nations currently participating in Kyoto reduce their emissions, other nations might also eventually agree to lower levels.
 Unfortunately, income growth in the most populous nonparticipating countries-including China, India, Indonesia, and Brazil-seems unlikely to encourage voluntary efforts until the latter part of the next century.
 Until then, these nations will naturally be more concerned with feeding their children than with protecting their grandchildren from potential global warming.
-Thus, if the relatively rich participating countries want to stabilize atmospheric concentrations of greenhouse gases, they will have to pay at least some poor countries to reduce
+Thus, if the relatively rich participating countries want to stabilize atmospheric concentrations of greenhouse gases, they will have to pay at least some poor countries to reduce their emissions.
+Achievement of substantial reduction in this way implies international transfers of wealth on a scale well beyond anything in recorded history.